ZiggyCreatures/FusionCache/docs/Backplane.md

 As we can see we didn't have to do anything more than usual: everything else is done automatically for us.

+Finally we can even execute the backplane operations in the background, to make things even faster: we can read more on the related [docs page](BackgroundDistributedOperations.md).

 ## 📩 Notifications: then what?